GameTimeline

 Overview

-US release December 8, 2021 on official Halo channels.
+US release December 8, 2021 on official Halo audio and podcast channels.

 12. Halo (TV series) — Season 1